darles/RemoteCallBundle/README.md

 }
 ```

-- Enable the bundle in the kernel:
+- Enable the bundle in the kernel on the DEV environment:

 ``` php
 <?php